zulip/zulip/docs/linters.md

 individually--with some caveats--and those options will be described later in this document.

-We may eventually bundle `run-mypy` into `lint-all`, but mypy is pretty resource intensive compared to the rest of the linters, because it does static code analysis.
+We may eventually bundle `run-mypy` into `lint`, but mypy is pretty resource intensive compared to the rest of the linters, because it does static code analysis.
 So we keep mypy separate to allow folks to quickly run the other lint checks.